daltyboy11/daltyboy11.github.io/_posts/2020-09-05-diffing-spark-datasets.md

 ```

 The final step is to filter the column comparison result and only keep the
 records where at least one "check" column is `false`.
-Spark's API's are very
+Spark's API is very
-flexible and I'm sure there are many ways to do this but here is the one I opted
+flexible and I'm sure there are many ways to do this but here is the approach I
-for:
+opted for:

 ```
 // Generates a "NOT productCheck OR NOT saleAmountCheck OR ..." sql WHERE clause